Sarawak: Cuisine

 Sarawak being home to diverse communities, has a variety of ethnically influenced cuisines and cooking styles rarely found elsewhere in Malaysia.
 Notable dishes in the state include Sarawak laksa, kolo mee, and ayam pansuh.
 The state is also known for its Sarawak layer cake dessert.

 Portrayal in media

-Several international films had made Sarawak as a principal photography location namely, Farewell to the King (1989), The Sleeping Dictionary (2003), and Edge of the World (2021).
+A number of international films, documentaries, television series had made Sarawak as a principal photography location, with Farewell to the King (1989), The Sleeping Dictionary (2003), and Edge of the World (2021) being most notable.
+Among the first locally produced movies were the Iban language film Bejalai that was featured in the Berlin Film Festival in 1989 and the horror film Possessed screened in 2006.

 Holidays and festivals

 Sarawakians observe a number of holidays and festivals throughout the year.
 Apart from national Independence Day and Malaysia Day celebrations, the state also celebrates its Independence Day on 22 July and the State Governor's birthday.
 Ethnic groups also celebrate their own festivals.
 The open house tradition allows other ethnic groups to join in the celebrations.
 Sarawak is the only state in Malaysia to declare the Gawai Dayak celebration a public holiday.